-An in-depth seminar on a selected topic within Psychology.
+Units: 3 When Offered: As offered An in-depth seminar on a selected topic within Psychology.
+Grade Type: Letter Grade Prerequisite(s): PSY 213

 PSY 213 - General Psychology

 This introductory course is a survey of the processes of adjustment, growth, learning, remembering, perception, sensation, socialization, and emotions.
 It is meant to better equip students to understand and articulate their own life experiences, as well as improve their understanding of the behavior of others.
 This course is a prerequisite to all other courses in Psychology.